Static vs Dynamic Website – What’s The Key Difference?

 • Increased Server Load:

 Dynamic websites execute server-side processing to create content instantly.
-It implies that each time a user requests a page, the server must run scripts and obtain data from the database, increasing server load.
-The server may become overloaded if the website receives much traffic, resulting in slower response times and possible downtime.
+This implies that each time a user requests a page, the server must run scripts and obtain data from the database, increasing the server load.
+The server may become overloaded if the website receives less traffic, resulting in slower response times and possible downtime

 • Maintenance and Updates: